 RV’s, mobile homes, food trucks, retail structures and others qualify

-Town of Fort Myers Beach, FL – To expedite the rebuilding process for residents impacted by Hurricane Ian and invest back into the local economy, Mayor Ray Murphy announced today that property and business owners can now register to have recreational vehicles, mobile homes, trailers, retail stores, or food trucks.
+To expedite the rebuilding process for residents impacted by Hurricane Ian and invest back into the local economy, the Town is allowing property and business owners to register to have recreational vehicles, mobile homes, trailers, retail stores, or food trucks.

 Requirements to receive a permit: